 Whoa—it’s also true!
 What a nice bonus!
 Clearly, truth in an application essay is like toilet paper in a Port-A-John: Nice if it happens, but absolutely not required.
 Colleges have no ability to verify that everything—or, indeed, anything—in a college essay is true.

 There’s so much room for dissemblance and gamesmanship in college essays that a student who has faced legitimate hardship is probably no more able to communicate it through an essay than a student who hasn’t.
-One recent study looked at 60,000 undergraduate admissions essays and found that students who wrote about discrimination or stereotypes came from families with an average income of $104,000.
-They also found that highly-rated essays have a stronger correlation to household income than SAT scores do.
+One recent study from the Stanford Center for Education Policy Analysis looked at 60,000 undergraduate admissions essays and found that students who wrote about discrimination or stereotypes came from families with an average income of $104,000.
+They also found that essay content is more highly correlated with household income than SAT scores.
 College essays are sometimes portrayed as the element that helps admissions officers really know the applicant, but can you really get to know someone in 400-600 words?
 Or can you only get to know how good they are at bullshitting for 400-600 words?

 And even if college essays did provide a legitimate window into a student’s life, are we sure that we want kids leveraging personal hardships to further their academic career?
 Is that something a healthy society does?
 Will doctors eventually deliver test results by saying, “It’s malignant, but on the bright side, this puts you on the fast track to get into Brown”?
 In this New York Times essay, a high school senior “from the hood” objects to being asked to “sell his pain,” writing: “It felt as if I were trying to gain pity.
 I knew what I went through was tough and to overcome those challenges was remarkable, but was that all I had to offer?”
 It’s an excellent point.
 In fact, it’s such an excellent point that I’ve saved it to a Google Doc so that my future children can use it as the basis for a college essay.